JAORMX/deet.blog/content/posts/day-3.md

 Milestones today:

 * We discovered that Deet loves chicken
-* Deet was a little more active in the house following chicken pieces
+* Deet was way more active in the house following chicken pieces

 ***